 - Eat more fresh vegetables, whole grains, and essential fatty acids (cold-water fish, nuts, and seeds).

-- Fish oil -- In one study, people taking fish oil equal to 1.8 g of EPA (one of the omega-3 fatty acids found in fish oil) had significant reduction in symptoms of eczema after 12 weeks.
+- Fish oil.
+In one study, people taking fish oil equal to 1.8 g of EPA (one of the omega-3 fatty acids found in fish oil) had significant reduction in symptoms of eczema after 12 weeks.
 Researchers think that may be because fish oil helps reduce leukotriene B4, an inflammatory substance that plays a role in eczema.
 If you take anticoagulants (blood-thinning medications), talk to your doctor before taking fish oil.
-If you're taking high-dose fish oil, make sure you use a brand that removes most of the vitamin A. Too much vitamin A over time can be toxic.
+If you are taking high-dose fish oil, make sure you use a brand that removes most of the vitamin A. Too much vitamin A over time can be toxic.
 The dose used in this study is very high; speak with your doctor to find the right dosage for you.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.
 Always tell your doctor about any herbs you may be taking.
 When applying herbs to the skin it is important to make sure that you have no open wounds as serious infection can result.